SAL778/SIC-CoHive/README.md

 You can start editing a page and watch it auto-updates as you edit the file.

+## For grading:
+Contact us about the credentials required for access to the Google Drive This will need to be placed in the backend/google_drive_integration folder.

 ## Link to the Figma Hi-Fi

 https://www.figma.com/file/xd69ad9wL9y19qJo52C69T/HiFi(ve)?type=design&node-id=0%3A1&mode=design&t=o6K4PRNmJd6W9lRp-1